dfinnis/SnowCrash/level11/Ressources/README.md

   client:close()
 end
 ```
-We can see this program waits for a connection with the server running on 127.0.0.1 (hostname) 5151 (port).
+We can see this program waits for a connection with the server running on 127.0.0.1 (hostname) 5151 (port).<br/>
-It will prompt for a password and pass anything we write to a hashing function.
+It will prompt for a password and pass anything we write to a hashing function.<br/>
-Let's see if we can exploit that, by tricking it to run ```getflag``` in the place of the password.
+Let's see if we can exploit that, by tricking it to run ```getflag``` in the place of the password. <br/>

 We'll use ```nc``` to establish a TCP connection with remote server.
 ```